Authentic Vietnamese Salted Coffee (Cà Phê Muối)

-Vietnamese salted coffee, or cà phê muối, is a unique and addicting sweet and salty drink.
+Vietnamese salted coffee, or cà phê muối, is a unique and addictive sweet and salty drink.
 If you haven’t tried it yet, it’s truly an experience!
 This coffee is rich, creamy, and bold, with just the right touch of salt to perfectly balance the flavors.
+It’s super easy to make with just 5 ingredients and is the perfect caffeine sweet treat.

 Here’s how to make a Vietnamese salted coffee at home!